 - □ If you have any other health insurance coverage or prescription drug coverage in addition to our plan, you are required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you are enrolled in our plan.
 Show your UnitedHealthcare member ID card whenever you get your medical care or Part D prescription drugs. - □ Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - □ To help get the best care, tell your doctors and other health providers about your health problems.
-Follow the treatment plans and instructions that you and your doctors agree upon. - □ Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - $\Box$ If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
+Follow the treatment plans and instructions that you and your doctors agree upon. - □ Make sure your doctors know all of the drugs you are taking, including over-the-counter drugs, vitamins, and supplements. - \Box If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
 As a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Plan members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
-If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - □ For most of your medical services covered by the plan, you must pay your share of the cost when you get the service. - □ If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - □ If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan. - $\Box$ If you move outside of our plan service area, you cannot remain a member of our plan. - □ If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - □ If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - □ If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - □ If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan. - □ If you move outside of our plan service area, you cannot remain a member of our plan. - □ If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - □ If you move, it is also important to tell Social Security (or the Railroad Retirement Board).